-Admittedly, even though we have been coming to Thailand for an age, we still struggle with the concept of eating whatever you want at whatever hour you are hungry (rice with red curry at 1030 in the morning for example) and so we normally hold off until the traditional times to indulge in one of our favourite Thai pastimes.
+Admittedly, even though we have been coming to Thailand for thirty years (eek!), we still struggle with the concept of eating whatever you want at whatever hour you are hungry (rice with red curry at 1030 in the morning for example) and so we normally hold off until the traditional times to indulge in one of our favourite Thai pastimes.

 When we return to Chiang Mai, we always stay in the same area of the city and also the same apartment building (*).
 The area is Chiang Mai Gate and the apartment building is called Smith Residence.

 (*) This isn’t technically correct.
 When we first started staying at Smith, there was only the one apartment building, Smith Residence.
 Now there is another building, Smith Suites, and we interchange between the two depending on availability.
 We favour Smith Suite these days as it is newer and has a garden but we are quite happy to stay in Smith Residence if that’s all we can get.

 There is often a good sunset from the rooftop of Smith Residence

 The area around Chiang Mai Gate is great for cheap, tasty food although, much to our dismay, we usually discover that at least a couple of our favourite establishments from our previous visit no longer exist.
 There are a handful of dependable joints in the vicinity, however, that are always going strong and can be relied upon to produce a decent bit of Thai fare.